-It is about 65 km from Sharjah.
-Tours from their include pick up and drop facilities from Dubai & Sharjah.
+- It is about 65 km from Sharjah.
+Tours from there include pick-up and drop-off facilities from Dubai & Sharjah.

-It is open from 9 AM-7 PM on weekdays and 9 AM-9 PM on Weekends which is Thursdays and Fridays here.
+- It is open from 9 AM-7 PM on weekdays.
+9 AM-9 PM on Weekends which are Thursdays and Fridays here.

-A lot of trips may depend on weather conditions.
+- A lot of trips may depend on weather conditions.
 In a rare happening, the day I was there, it rained.
-Thankfully, it stopped, else we would have missed the Desert Safari.
+Thankfully, it stopped, or else we would have missed the Desert Safari.

 For more details, check the website.